Lady Gaga's two French bulldogs have been returned safely, LAPD says | NewsChannel 3-12

 The two French bulldogs violently stolen from Lady Gaga’s dog walker have been returned safely, the Los Angeles Police Department said Friday.

+The LAPD also updated the condition of the dog walker, saying he was “stable” with injuries that were not life-threatening.

+Lady Gaga had offered a $500,000 reward for the safe return of her dogs, named Koji and Gustav.

-“My beloved dogs Koji and Gustav were taken in Hollywood two nights ago,” Gaga wrote in an Instagram post.
-“My heart is sick and I am praying my family will be whole again with an act of kindness.
-I will pay $500,000 for their safe return.”
+Earlier Friday, she posted on Instagram, saying her “heart is sick and I am praying my family will be whole again with an act of kindness.”

-“If you bought or found them unknowingly, the reward is the same,” Gaga added.
+She added: “If you bought or found them unknowingly, the reward is the same.”

+She also praised the dog walker.
+“You risked your life to fight for our family,” she said.
+“You’re forever a hero.”

 The footage, recorded by a home surveillance camera and obtained by CNN, shows the man walking on what police identified as Sierra Bonita Avenue in Hollywood when a light-colored sedan slows and stops next to him.